henrik-stirner/IScrA/README.md

 - #### scraper
   - logging in and out of IServ
   - retrieving the users csrf token
+  - fetching pending exercises
-  - checking if new tasks have been assigned
+  - checking if new exercises have been assigned